google/WebFundamentals/src/content/en/updates/2017/09/picture-in-picture.md

 ## Preventing Android's default PIP behavior

-Today, you can prevent video from Android's defaut PiP behavior in Chrome by responding to a resize event, and detecting when the window size has changed significantly.
-This is a not recommended as a permanent solution but provides a temporary option until the Web API is implemented.
+Today, you can prevent video from using Android's default PiP behavior in Chrome by responding to a resize event, and detecting when the window size has changed significantly (see code below).
+This is not recommended as a permanent solution but provides a temporary option until the Web API is implemented.

     // See whether resize is small enough to be PiP.
 It's a hack, but it'll
     // work for now.